JustMoney app

 Loan terms

 Between 12 and 84 months.
-No early termination penalties.
+There are no early termination penalties.

 Interest rate